 Hi, folks!
 I haven’t posted a recipe in quite a while for being away, working on an exhausting research project.
 For over two months I had no time to bake anything sweet-tooth and keto friendly.
 I lived on mostly eggs and baked chicken the whole time (which was not too bad, after all).

 Coming back, I am now offering an easy solution for all the white chocolate lovers.
-It’s a cool cake (quite literally) that manages to fill you up on a hot summer evening and deliver some extra protein in case you’ve been exercising a lot.
+It’s a cool cake (quite literally) that manages to fill you up any time of the day and deliver some extra protein in case you’ve been exercising a lot.

 White chocolate and keto?